simonguld/CellSegmentationTracker/README.md

                           perimeter and circularity can, given an unequal rescaling of the x and y scales, only be calculated if the actual spot contours are provided, which they are not in TrackMate.
                           Parameters are:
       - frame_interval_in_physical_units (float, default = 1.0): The time interval between frames in physical units.
-      - physical_length_unit_name (str, default = 'pixels'): The time interval between frames in physical units.
 If the .tif file does not contain this information, this parameter can be used to provide it.
+      - physical_length_unit_name (str, default = 'pixels'): The name of the physical length unit.
       - physical_time_unit_name (str, default = 'frame'): The name of the physical time unit.
 If provided, plots etc. will be given in units of time as opposed to frames.